Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Methodology

-For evaluating the change captioning capabilities of FC-Supervised, the evaluation metrics employed by \cite{liu2024change} are re-used here for consistency.
-The four metrics are redefined here: \begin{itemize} \item \textbf{BLEU-n} \citep{papineni2002bleu}: Measures n-gram similarity between generated and reference sentences.
+For evaluating the change captioning capabilities of FC-Supervised, FC-Zero-shot, and benchmarked models, common captioning evaluation metrics are applied for ease of comparison to the wider field.
+Additionally, BERTScore \citep{zhang2019bertscore} is employed to assess LLM-generated caption quality.
+The five metrics are summarised below: \begin{itemize} \item \textbf{BLEU-n} \citep{papineni2002bleu}: Measures n-gram similarity between generated and reference sentences.
 Evaluated for n-grams of size 1 to 4, producing a total of four BLEU scores.
-Shortened to Bn in tables for readability. \item \textbf{METEOR} \citep{banerjee2005meteor}: Calculates the harmonic mean of unigram precision and recall, incorporating a penalty mechanism to assess generated sentence fluency. \item \textbf{ROUGE$_L$} \citep{lin2004rouge}: Measures similarity based on the longest common subsequence between generated and ground-truth sentences, prioritising recall performance for evaluating longer captions. \item \textbf{CIDEr-D} \citep{vedantam2015cider}: Computes cosine similarity between Term Frequency Inverse Document Frequency (TF-IDF) weighted n-gram vectors, treating each caption as a document to assess the semantic relevance. \end{itemize}
+Shortened to Bn in tables for readability. \item \textbf{METEOR} \citep{banerjee2005meteor}: Calculates the harmonic mean of unigram precision and recall, incorporating a penalty mechanism to assess generated sentence fluency. \item \textbf{ROUGE$_L$} \citep{lin2004rouge}: Measures similarity based on the longest common subsequence between generated and ground-truth sentences, prioritising recall performance for evaluating longer captions. \item \textbf{CIDEr-D} \citep{vedantam2015cider}: Computes cosine similarity between Term Frequency Inverse Document Frequency (TF-IDF) weighted n-gram vectors, treating each caption as a document to assess the semantic relevance. \item \textbf{BERTScore} \citep{zhang2019bertscore}: Computes semantic similarity between generated and reference captions using contextual embeddings from a pretrained transformer.
+By comparing cosine similarity between token embeddings rather than n-gram overlap, BERTScore captures paraphrasing and semantic equivalence, making it particularly suitable for evaluating LLM-generated captions. \end{itemize}

 Through these metrics, a comprehensive assessment of both change detection and captioning can be performed.
 By including per-class segmentation performance metrics, a deeper understanding of the under-represented \textit{change} class can be obtained.
 Across all metrics, higher scores indicate better change masks or improved sentence quality.